 Childline gives help and advice to young people on a range of issues, including drugs and alcohol.

 The Samaritans provide a 24 hour service for anyone who is worried or anxious and doesn’t know who to talk to.

 Emotional wellbeing and mental health

-The Emotional Wellbeing and Mental Health Service provides NHS support for people under the age of 18 across Essex.Print this page
+The Children and young people's mental health services (CYPMHS) provides support for people under the age of 18.Print this page